 All ALSWH cohorts are now linked deterministically, using the Medicare PINs, to the Australian Cancer Database (ACD; the national minimum cancer dataset at AIHW, which incorporates data from all State Registries).
 Non-melanotic skin cancers are excluded.

-For the two oldest ALSWH cohorts (1921-26 and 1941-46) aged care data are sourced from the AIHW’s National Aged Care Data Clearinghouse.
+For the two oldest ALSWH cohorts (1921-26 and 1941-46) aged care data are sourced annually from the AIHW’s National Aged Care Data Clearinghouse.
 These datasets are complex and include activity data for state and federal residential aged care programs.
 Data for Department of Veterans’ Affairs aged care programs are linked separately.
-Data were last received in 2017.

 ALSWH holds Repatriation-MBS and Aged Care Program data from Department of Veterans’ Affairs, as some women in the two oldest cohorts are DVA card holders.
 These records are provided to ensure complete coverage of service use.
 The number of ALSWH participants currently identified as DVA clients is 3,395 in the 1921-26 cohort, and 144 in the 1946-51 cohort.
 Note that DVA clients may also use non-DVA aged care services.